splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

     cd /path/to/your/docker-compose-directory

 #.
-Run the docker-compose down command
+Run the docker-compose down command:

    .. code:: shell